 - 1. Promptness is expected from counsel and witnesses.
 Once counsel are engaged in trial, this trial is counsel's first priority.
 The Court will not delay the trial or inconvenience jurors. - 2.
-If a witness was on the stand at a recess or adjournment, counsel who called the witness shall ensure the witness is back on the stand and ready to proceed when trial resumes.
-Any witness who is not a party to the case shall refrain from talking with a party or with a party's counsel during a recess or adjournment.

-- 3. Counsel must notify the CRD in advance if any witness should be accommodated based on a disability or for other reasons. - 4.
+If a witness was on the stand at a recess or adjournment, counsel who called the witness must ensure the witness is back on the stand and ready to proceed when trial resumes. - 3.
+Counsel must notify the CRD in advance if any witness should be accommodated based on a disability or for other reasons. - 4.
 No presenting party may be without witnesses.
 If a party's remaining witnesses are not immediately available and there is more than a brief delay, the Court may deem that party to have rested. - 5.
 The Court attempts to cooperate with professional witnesses and generally accommodates them by permitting them to be called out of sequence.

 Counsel must anticipate any such possibility and discuss it with opposing counsel.
 If there is an objection, counsel must confer with the Court in advance.